July 21, 2025 • min read

 - Personalized strength-building movement plans

-- Expert clinical support and supervision
+- Expert clinical guidance and support

 What improvements does Move deliver?

-- 4.5 sessions/week completed on average
+- 4.5 sessions/week completed on average₈

 Move helps members build strength, retain muscle, and increase resilience, while allowing employers to track outcomes, reduce MSK claims, and protect GLP-1 ROI.